instructure/instructure-ui/docs/guides/v9-upgrade-guide.md

 - [ComponentIdentifier](#ComponentIdentifier), [DateTime](#DateTime): These components have been removed because they are not used by InstUI and other Instructure projects.
 If you need it, just copy & paste their code.
 - [elementMatches](#elementMatches) This polyfill is only needed for old, unsupported browsers.
 - InstUI-CLI's `create-app`, `create-component` and `create-package` commands: Just follow the instructions in the [usage](#usage) docs.
 Also, the `template-component`, `template-app` and `template-app` packages have been removed.

+### Removal of deprecated legacy reference attributes from components

+Some of our components had reference properties to the underlying html elements which were ment to be used internally within the component itself.
+These properties will now warn about this usage and will be deleted in v9.

+If you wish to get access to the html elements please refer [this](https://instructure.design/#accessing-the-dom) page which will explain how to do it with examples.